Part one of two of my long bank holiday weekend bike ride through Yell, Shetland to the most northerly tip of Britain.

 But let’s rewind a bit.

-There was a hitchiker on the road, thumb extended.
+There was a hitchhiker on the road, thumb extended.

-She was from Paris and it turned out that she was heading to the Yell ferry terminal, and that she was staying in the Windhouse Lodge Camping Böd that night!
+She was from Paris, and it turned out that she was heading to the Yell ferry terminal and staying in the Windhouse Lodge Camping Böd that night!
 What were the chances?
-As you do, I brought her home, fed her lunch and we headed up to the ferry together later that day.
-She was a WWOOFer – a volunteer traveling the world organic farm to organic farm, working in exchange for room and board.
-She had, in fact, picked and bagged the very organic salad leaves I fed her for her lunch!
+As you do, I brought her home, fed her lunch, and headed up to the ferry later that day.
+She was a WWOOFer – a volunteer travelling from organic farm to organic farm, working in exchange for room and board.
+She had picked and bagged the very organic salad leaves I fed her for her lunch!
 Small world, eh?

-So yes, one short ferry ride later the Parisian lass has caught a lift with a fellow in a hire car and I’m all by myself on the road, slogging up this long hill rather slowly wondering why, exactly, I’d brought so much Lucosade with me (and a 750 ml box of red wine I’d impulse bought in the Ulsta Shop by the ferry terminal.
+So yes, one short ferry ride later, the Parisian lass has caught a lift with a fellow in a hire car.
+I’m all by myself on the road, slogging up this long hill rather slowly, wondering why, exactly, I’d brought so much Lucosade with me (and a 750 ml box of red wine I’d impulse bought in the Ulsta Shop by the ferry terminal.
 I had visions of sipping red wine by the fire that evening in the lodge).

 Something on the road caught my eye.